AlibabaCloudDocs/ram/intl.en-US/API Reference/API Reference (RAM)/List of operations by function.md

 The following tables list the API operations that are available for use in Resource Access Management \(RAM\).

-**Note:** Alibaba Cloud provides OpenAPI Explorer to simplify API usage.
+**Note:** Alibaba Cloud provides [OpenAPI Developer Portal](https://next.api.aliyun.com/product/Ram) to simplify API usage.
 You can use OpenAPI Explorer to debug API operations.

 ## RAM user management